TL;DR

 Collapse

 Sudden collapse or falling without recovery is an emergency warning sign.
-An old dog’s back legs collapsing suddenly should never be dismissed as simple stiffness or normal arthritis aging.
+An old dog’s back legs collapsing suddenly should never be dismissed as simple stiffness or normal arthritis aging, especially when weakness, loss of balance, or difficulty standing are also present.

 Dragging legs